 Or have you ever been sitting on the couch and your dog starts licking your hands or your bare feet?
 Why do dogs lick people?

-It turns out, we’re not the only ones with these questions about strange dog behavior.
+It turns out, we’re not the only ones with these questions about dog behavior.
 If you Google the phrase “why do dogs,” these are the questions that Google automatically suggests, meaning these are the top questions people search:

 - Why do dogs eat grass?